 Which vaccine do you choose?

 Cognitive science studies show that most individuals will choose vaccine 2 in this type of situation.
 Its mortality rate presented with a percentage seems indeed insignificant at first glance.
 Vaccine 2 however is actually 10 times more fatal than vaccine 1 (15/4 000 000=0.000375%).
-Vaccine 1 corresponds in fact to the figures currently available concerning the AstraZeneca vaccine in France, and which has been rejected by a large majority of the population.
+Vaccine 1 corresponds in fact to the figures currently available concerning the AstraZeneca vaccine in France.
+A large majority of the population has rejected this vaccin.

 How can we explain this inconsistency?